Logo VHM ABC

 Design

-These are true bottom dwellers and live naturally among fallen leaves and branches in the rainforest floor.
-The temperatures here are moderate and there is little difference between day and night temperatures, the humidity is relatively high.
-Keep this in mind when setting up an enclosure for these snakes.
-Offer a substrate for them to dig in, such as aspen bedding or coir-based soil, such as coir or peat.
-The average humidity should be around 60 to 70%.
+These are true ground dwellers and naturally live among fallen leaves and branches in the rainforest floor.
+Temperatures here are moderate and there is little difference between day and night temperatures; humidity is relatively high.
+Take this into account when setting up an enclosure for these snakes.
+Offer them a substrate to dig in, such as aspen bedding or coconut-based soil, such as coconut fiber or peat.
+The average humidity should be around 40 to 60%.
 High humidity does not mean a wet surface.

-In addition, ventilation is needed to keep the air fresh and it is recommended that the accommodation is kept out of the bright sun and as vibration-free as possible.
+Additionally, ventilation is necessary to keep the air fresh, and it is advisable to keep the accommodation out of direct sunlight and as vibration-free as possible.

 Hunting method: Strangler snake.